-"You would have no power over me at all," answered Jesus, "if it had not been given you from above; and, therefore, the man who betrayed me to you is guilty of the greater sin."
-This made Pilate anxious to release him; but the crowd shouted, "If you release that man, you are no friend of the Emperor!
-Anyone who makes himself out to be a king is setting himself against 13 the Emperor!"
-On hearing what they said, Pilate brought Jesus out, and took his seat on the Bench at a place called 'The Stone Pavement' - in Hebrew 'Gabbatha.'
-It was the Passover Preparation day, and about noon.
-Then he said to the crowd, "Here is your king!"
-At that the people shouted, "Kill him!
+- 'You would have no power over me at all,' answered Jesus, 'if it had not been given you from above; and, therefore, the man who - 12 betrayed me to you is guilty of the greater sin.'
+This made Pilate anxious to release him; but the crowd shouted, 'If you release that man, you are no friend of the Emperor!
+Anyone who makes himself out to be a king is setting himself against the Emperor!' - 13 On hearing what they said, Pilate brought Jesus out, and took his seat on the Bench at a place called "The Stone Pavement" - in - 14 Hebrew "Gabbatha."
+It was the Passover Preparation day, and - 15 about noon.
+Then he said to the crowd, 'Here is your king!'
+At that the people shouted, 'Kill him!
 Kill him!
-Crucify him!"

-"What!
-Should I crucify your king?" exclaimed Pilate.
-"We have no king but the Emperor," replied the chief priests; so Pilate gave Jesus up to them to be crucified.

-So they took Jesus; and he went out, carrying his cross himself, 17 to the place which is named from a scull, or, in Hebrew, Golgotha.

-18 There they crucified him, and two others with him - one on each side, and Jesus between them.
-Pilate also had these words written and put up over the cross - 'JESUS OF NAZARETH, the city; and they were written in Hebrew, Latin and Greek.
-The chief priests said to Pilate, "Do not write 'The king of the Jews',

-20 THE KING OF THE JEWS.'
-These words were read by many people, because the place where Jesus was crucified was near have it."
-This was in fulfillment of the words of scripture -

-22 but write what the man said - 'I am the king of the Jews.'"
-But Pilate answered, "What I have written, I have written."

-When the soldiers had crucified Jesus, they took his clothes 23 and divided them into four shares - a share for each soldier - and they took the coat also.
-The coat had no seam, being woven 24 in one piece from top to bottom.
-So they said to one another, "Do not let us tear it, but let us cast lots for it, to see who will
+Crucify him!'
+'What!
+Should I crucify your king?' exclaimed Pilate.
+'We have - no king but the Emperor,' replied the chief priests; so Pilate gave Jesus up to them to be crucified. - So they took Jesus; and he went out, carrying his cross himself, to the place which is named from a skull, or, in Hebrew, Golgo- - 18 tha.
+There they crucified him, and two others with him one on - 19 each side, and Jesus between them.
+Pilate also had these words written and put up over the cross - "JESUS OF NAZARETH, - 20 THE KING OF THE JEWS."
+These words were read by many people, because the place where Jesus was crucified was near - 21 the city; and they were written in Hebrew, Latin and Greek.
+The chief priests said to Pilate, 'Do not write "The king of the Jews", - 22 but write what the man said "I am the king of the Jews."
+But Pilate answered, 'What I have written, I have written.' - 23 When the soldiers had crucified Jesus, they took his clothes and divided them into four shares - a share for each soldier - and they took the coat also.
+The coat had no seam, being woven - in one piece from top to bottom.
+So they said to one another, 'Do not let us tear it, but let us cast lots for it, to see who will have it.'
+This was in fulfilment of the words of scripture -

-'They shared my clothes among them, and over my clothing they cast lots.'
+"They shared my clothes among them, and over my clothing they cast lots."